9 Newton Place

 In my twenties I trained as a social worker specialising in the areas of mental health and addiction.
 Post qualifying, I worked in the addiction field for eight years, mainly within a counselling role and during this time I also trained as a psychotherapist.

 I also, since my twenties have had a interest in Buddhism and the practice of mindfulness and emotional positivity taught in the Buddhist tradition.
 I gravitated towards the Core process training because it is in large part a exploration of what happens when you take a depth of mindful awareness into relationship with another.
 The mix of awareness and relationship still facinates me and I continue to wonder at the insights, transformation and twists in the road that unfolds from this.

 I have also worked in higher education as a student counsellor, which led me to deepening skills in shorter term work.
 Over recent years I have been working solely in private practice as a psychotherapist.
 People come to me with a range of issues from anxiety, depression and relationship issues to severe trauma, confusion over identity, sexuality and loss or bereavement.
 For some, there is not a particular 'issue', more a valuing of having a space to reflect upon their lives and get a better sense of their way of being in the world.
 Please visit my website for more details

 weekdays including evenings

 Supervision & training

-I am an UKCP registered Psychotherapist, qualifying in 2004, with experience of working in both public and private settings.View supervision profile
+I am an UKCP registered Supervisor and Psychotherapist, with experience of working in both public and private settings.View supervision profile